nus-cs2103-AY2324S1/ip/README.md

-##Duke Chatbot##
+## Introducing: Duke Chatbot v2.1.0

-Introducing **Duke Chatbot version 2.1.0**!
 With brand-new interface introduced to further enhance user experience!
 This chatbot was developed with user interaction in mind, offering a comprehensive range of features and tasks management capabilities.

 ## Key Features: